 Peter Mahoney 27:39

 Yeah, absolutely.
-I think the I think people are are really searching for that strategic direction and a lot of ways Scott and it's hard to keep the right kind of perspective because again, you get so dragged down into the, into the details.
-It's it's funny when we We we, we spend a lot of time it planet helping companies create a much broader view of their plans.
+I think the I think people are really searching for that strategic direction and a lot of ways Scott and it's hard to keep the right kind of perspective because again, you get so dragged down into the, into the details.
+It's it's funny when we, we spend a lot of time it planet helping companies create a much broader view of their plans.
 And it's interesting because a lot of people don't have the ability to really articulate what their strategic goals are, or what their strategy is.
 Right.
 So one of the things, yeah, one of the things I'll ask people when we're bringing onboard new customers, as I'll say, well, what's your marketing strategy?
-And they'll they'll either, you know, give me a blank stare sometimes or where, you know, they they don't know in in it's because that they they haven't picked a deliberate approach.
-There may be a de facto thing that they're doing, but it's not really it's not really by design in the reality is that you might make a very different set of decisions based on your business goals and based on your strategy that may be different.
+And they'll they'll either, you know, give me a blank stare sometimes or where, you know, they don't know in in it's because that they haven't picked a deliberate approach.
+There may be a de facto thing that they're doing, but it's not really by design in the reality is that you might make a very different set of decisions based on your business goals and based on your strategy that may be different.
 Like you said, you know, this one nonprofit may have a very different strategy. versus a second one, you know it, they may have a more of a localized community engagement strategy versus a broad brand building or a digital transactional strategy.
 And and you have to understand what what your goals are and in what strategy you're you're going to employ to try to achieve those goals to build the right kind of campaigns that actually makes sense.
 And that's, that's why creating this long term view and creating a long term plan for people is really meaningful.
-So I suspect that they're going to be very happy in the next couple of years as they start to see the the strategic benefit of the engagement with to fish so that's exciting.
+So I suspect that they're going to be very happy in the next couple of years as they start to see the strategic benefit of the engagement with to fish so that's exciting.

 Unknown Speaker 29:43